-Most of the planets also have magnetic fields which extend into space and form a magnetosphere around each planet.
+Most of the planets have magnetic fields that extend into space and form a magnetosphere around each planet.
 These magnetospheres rotate with the planet, sweeping charged particles with them.
-The sun has a magnetic field, the heliosphere, which envelops our entire solar system.